klinbee/Flattened-Dimensions/README.md

-# Better-Superflat Datapack for Minecraft 1.20
+# Better Superflat Datapack Collection for Minecraft 1.20

 Tired of the boring single-biome vanilla superflat options?
-Tired of not having all the structures you'd normally get?
-Wish the nether was also superflat?
-Maybe even the end.

-This datapack is the solution.
+Try out my Datapacks!

+All of the datapacks in this collection create superflat-style world generation, but have all the biomes and structures of a regular world.

+There are a few different varieties of packs included for extra customization.

-This datapack makes the overworld, nether, and end superflat, while maintaining biomes, structures, caves, rivers, and oceans, ores, etc.
+This datapack makes the overworld, nether, and end all superflat while keeping their biomes, structures, caves, rivers, oceans, ores, foliage, etc.

 Oceans and rivers are normal, but all of the terrain above is flat.

 This Datapack was made possible thanks to Jochen Jacobs' worldgen noise editor, Snowcapped!